 The employers of non-EU nationals are required to apply for a work permit prior to the employee taking up employment in Denmark.

-Danish tax legislation distinguishes between unlimited tax-liability for resident individuals and limited tax liability for non-resident individuals.
+Danish tax legislation distinguishes between full tax-liability for resident individuals and limited tax liability for non-resident individuals.
 Citizenship does not affect tax liability.

 Unlimited tax liable are taxable on their worldwide income.
 Furthermore, residents are liable to pay gift tax.